rowanmanning/rowanmanning.com/src/documents/posts/accessibility-beyond-the-screen-reader.html.md

 There are a wealth of resources available to help make our websites work well for this group.
 In order to achieve a basic level of support, it helps to ensure that your website is usable in a [text-based browser such as Lynx][lynx] – writing sensible, semantic markup is a first step.
 I also canʼt emphasise what an eye-opener it is to [try and use a screen-reader yourself][use-screen-reader].

-Vision impaired users can be catered for by keeping your type sizes sensible (personal preference: `>=16px`), and ensuring that your content is zoomable.
+Vision impaired users can be catered for by keeping your type sizes sensible (personal preference: `>=16px`), and ensuring that your content is zoom-able.
 Youʼll make this a lot easier by using a scalable font measurement in your CSS such as `em` or `rem`.

 ## Colour-Blind Users ##

 Colour-blind users may find it hard to distinguish between elements on a page if they are similar in colour.
-This can become a problem when the contrast between two elements is important; for example, between your websiteʼs text and background.
+This can become a problem when the contrast between two elements is important; for example, between your website text and background.
 People with even mild colour-blindness may find it difficult to read content.

 When it comes to catering for colour-blind users, subtlety becomes your enemy; there are some great [contrast checking tools online][contrast-checker] which can help you immensely.

 ## Users With Physical Disabilities ##

 Physical disabilities can encompass anything from minor impairments of motor-skills to paralysis.
-Motor impairments are common in elderly web users who may rely on a keyboard alone to browse the web – it can be difficuly to operate a mouse which requires small, precise hand movements.
+Motor impairments are common in elderly web users who may rely on a keyboard alone to browse the web – it can be difficulty to operate a mouse which requires small, precise hand movements.

 Ensuring that your website is keyboard-accessible is important, itʼs also quite easy to test: unplug your mouse!
 There are quite a few resources around the web on this topic, and [fixing up your website for keyboard users][keyboard-accessibility] is actually relatively easy.